ECCC-ASTD-MRD/MIDAS-src/README.md

 The listings will be collected at the same time.

+Once the new results have been collected, you can update the variable `UnitTest_reference` with the path to the new results.

+You can then commit the changes to the configuration.

+When you will ask a merge-request, the new results will be copied in a safe directory with all other reference results by one of the maintainer.

 # Automatic Testing using GitLab-CI

 An automatic system of tests has been developed.
 For each push in the